ExpDev-mul/JSON-to-CSV/README.md

 ## ❓ Problem Statement

-Dealing with nested JSON structures can be a real headache 😩, especially when trying to analyze or process the data in tabular formats like CSV.
+Dealing with nested JSON structures can be a real headache, especially when trying to analyze or process the data in tabular formats like CSV.
 Nested JSONs often contain dictionaries and arrays, making it tricky to represent them in a flat structure.
 This tool swoops in to save the day 🦸‍♂️ by flattening the JSON into a format that's super easy to work with in tools like Excel or data analysis libraries.

 ---